What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 There’s not that much to say about it, it’s really just a small church on a 40 m (130 ft) limestone column.
 Then again, you can’t actually visit the church, so don't get your expectations soaring too high.

 Men (and men only) used to be able to climb up the ladder and turn Katskhi into a limestone column with a church and a human on top, but that is no longer possible.
-There used to be a monk that lived there for over 20 years, and now the monks from the church at the base of the column (which you can visit) come up to the church from time to time to hang out with God.
+There used to be a monk who lived there for over 20 years, and now the monks from the church at the base of the column (which you can visit) come up to the church from time to time to hang out with God.
 But the public is not invited over for tea.

 You’ll see signposts directing you to Katskhi Column parking.
 Park at the first parking area and walk the rest of the way unless you enjoy driving on bumpy dirt roads.